Build parameter reference#

 • SYCL_USE_NVHPC: if AdaptiveCpp is compiled with NVHPC support, and we use NVHPC

 • USE_GRAPH_CAPTURING: if a compute graph feature is available, then use it.
-This is currently the case for CUDA (since 11.0) and HIP (requires ROCm 6.1 or higher).
-Compute graph support for SYCL is still experimental, although DPC++/oneAPI implements an extension for it
+This is currently the case for CUDA (since 11.0), HIP (requires ROCm 6.1 or higher), or oneAPI.

 • ENABLE_PROFILING_MARKERS: Currently available for CUDA and HIP